department-of-veterans-affairs/LEAF-Developer-Examples/Training_Materials/Migrate_queries_from_ajax_to_LeafFormQuery.md

 });
 ```

 Note that within leaf.va.gov, it's not necessary to set cache: false.
-Our infrastructure is configured to preserve network resources when there's no changes in the data, and helps ensure LEAF runs smoothly even during periods of network congestion.
+Our infrastructure is configured to preserve network resources when there's no changes in the data, by using strong [HTTP ETag](https://en.wikipedia.org/wiki/HTTP_ETag) validation.
+This helps ensure LEAF makes efficient use of network resources, which also provides a better user experience by minimizing loading time.

 Here's how the same query would be run with LeafFormQuery:
 ```js